 That is because the value of the property

 localhost by default so only connections from that host are allowed.

-We recommend enabling authentication in the monitoring interface of the web container, even though only local connections can connect.
+Consider enabling authentication in the monitoring interface of the web container, even though only local connections can connect.
 To do this, follow these steps:

 Stop all the Denodo Platform servers.
 The goal is to stop the web container of Denodo.
 It is important to stop them all so the Denodo web container is stopped as well.
 If for example, you leave the Data Catalog started, the web container will not shut down and the changes in the file